What Laser Marking is and how does it work?

-Marking and engraving are based on the principle of using the laser beam to modify the surface characteristics of the material, by vaporising, carbonizing or oxidizing locally.
+Marking is based on the principle of using the laser beam to modify the surface characteristics of the material, by vaporising, carbonizing or oxidizing locally.
 In order to direct the beam during processing, a laser head equipped with two or more galvanometers with a mirror mounted on the shaft is used.
 The latter can be used to direct the beam during processing with an extremely high speed.

 The main use of marking is related to product traceability, as an indelible tool for reporting texts and logos or for functional surface processing on the material.

 Laser marking for traceability

 The traceability of industrial supply chains is increasingly a topic of primary importance in many sectors.
 Understanding how to keep the transformation and assembly processes of the product under control is the only way in some sectors to maintain the right level of quality.

 In this type of die each component is identified with a serial or a lot number, which is usually stamped with a barcode, datamatrix or QR code.
 The laser is ideal for carrying out this type of processing on virtually any surface.
 The acquisition of this data through special readers during the production cycle and later during the life cycle, allows you to always keep the product configuration and its implications in terms of quality and safety under control.

 The sectors of greatest interest for laser traceability applications are: Automotive, Aerospace, Medical, Food & Beverage, Pharmaceutical.